donnywdavis/hackingwithswift/README.md

 ## Project 9
 Copy project 7 and add logic to use GCD (Grand Central Dispatch) to fetch the JSON data from the web instead of on the main queue.

+## Project 10
+Use a collection view to display a grid of images with an associated name.
+Use an action button in the navigation controller to display the image picker to set an image for each cell added.
+Then tap each cell to show an alert controller to prompt for a name that will be added to each cell.